slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Great things are not accomplished by those who yield to trends and fads and popular opinion."
 -- Jack Kerouac [1922]*

+> *"A fact is information minus emotion.
+An opinion is information plus experience.
+Ignorance is an opinion lacking information.
+And, stupidity is an opinion that ignores a fact."
+-- x@sgrstk*

 It’s easier to recognise stupidity in others than ourselves but don’t take for granted that others are acting stupid.
 Common sense is not so common.